RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/03-LEV.md

 <sup>27</sup> And the priest shall sprinkle with his right finger [some] of the oil that [is] in his left hand seven times before the LORD:
 <sup>28</sup> And the priest shall put of the oil that [is] in his hand upon the tip of the right ear of him that is to be cleansed, and upon the thumb of his right hand, and upon the great toe of his right foot, upon the place of the blood of the trespass offering:
 <sup>29</sup> And the rest of the oil that [is] in the priest’s hand he shall put upon the head of him that is to be cleansed, to make an atonement for him before the LORD.
-<sup>30</sup> And he shall offer the one of the turtledoves, or of the young pigeons, such as he can get ;
+<sup>30</sup> And he shall offer the one of the turtledoves, or of the young pigeons, such as he can get;
 <sup>31</sup> [Even] such as he is able to get, the one [for] a sin offering, and the other [for] a burnt offering, with the meat offering: and the priest shall make an atonement for him that is to be cleansed before the LORD.
 <sup>32</sup> This [is] the law [of him] in whom [is] the plague of leprosy, whose hand is not able to get [that which pertaineth] to his cleansing.
 <sup>33</sup> And the LORD spake unto Moses and unto Aaron, saying,